hanmacrad2/Mpox_VAR_LASSO_Automate/README.md

 1. Format and smooth the data using the file:
 ```
 1_get_and_format_mpox_data.R
 ```
-2. Generate the forecasts using
+2. Generate the forecasts using the file:
 ```
 2_run_var_lasso_model.R
 ```

-3.Plot the forecasts and determine the performance metrics
+3.Plot the forecasts and determine the performance metrics using the file:
 ```
 3_get_results_and_plot.R
 ```